 O'Brien Fellowship in Public Service Journalism Conference

 The O'Brien conference typically takes place in early November and highlights the important contributions of a journalist from The Journal Sentinel.
-The tentative date for this year's conference is November 6.
+The date for this year's conference is forthcoming.

 The Nieman Symposium, named after Lucius W. Nieman, founder of The Milwaukee Journal, is an annual event sponsored by the Diederich College of Communication.
 This symposium is chaired by a faculty member of our Journalism department and takes place in late February.